-Starting from the top in Figure 2, guidelines are available from the National Institute for Standards and Technology (NIST) of the U.S. through the "Guidelines for Smart Grid Cyber Security" in NIST IR 7628 [2] or the Report of the Smart Grid Coordination Group addressing the European Mandate M/490 [3], which explicitly recommend the support of RBAC in the context of system configuration, operation, and maintenance.
-Specifically for Germany and Austria, the BDEW White Paper [4] guideline has been published, addressing RBAC in the context of user management.
+As visible guidelines are available from the National Institute for Standards and Technology (NIST) of the U.S. through the "Guidelines for Smart Grid Cyber Security" in NIST IR 7628 [3] or the Report of the Smart Grid Coordination Group addressing the European Mandate M/490 [4] and the report of the successor activity, the Smart Energy Grid Coordination Group (SEG-CG) [5], which explicitly recommend the support of RBAC in the context of system configuration, operation, and maintenance.
+In particular, the last referenced document from the SEG-CG explicitly addresses the authentication and authorization of users and processes in the context of substation automation.

-This white paper was one main source for developing ISO 27019:2013 [5] as a domain-specific profile of the Information Security Management System defined in ISO 27002 [6].
+Specifically for Germany and Austria, the BDEW White Paper [6] guideline has been published, addressing RBAC in the context of user management as applied to operations of energy and water utilities.
+This white paper was one main source for developing ISO 27019:2013 [7] as a domain-specific profile of the Information Security Management System defined in ISO 27002 [8].
 Both ISO documents address requirements for an operator regarding the handling of information security and require support for RBAC.
 Similar requirements can also be found in IEC 62443-2-1 for industrial environments.
-IEC 62443-3-3 [7] goes one step beyond by specifically defining, which foundational security requirements can be technically addressed with RBAC, without prescribing a specific technical solution.
-IEEE 1686 [8] is even more specific here, as it defines a minimum number of roles and also the associated rights.
-The last standard to be mentioned is IEC 62351-8 [9], providing specific technical means for binding RBAC information to entities in access tokens and to utilize them in communication.
+IEC 62443-3-3 [9] goes one step beyond by specifically defining, which foundational security requirements can be technically addressed with RBAC, without prescribing a specific technical solution.
+IEEE 1686 [10] is even more specific here, as it defines a minimum number of roles and also the associated rights.
+The last standard to be mentioned is IEC 62351-8 [11], providing specific technical means for binding RBAC information to entities in access tokens and to utilize them in communication.
 The latter can already be used to address some of the requirements stated before.